BuvinJT/distbuilder/docs/LowLevel.md

 		<the following are NOT functional in an uninstaller!
-		package parameters here can be passed as QtIfwPackage, or the name of such as raw string ...> isComponentInstalled( package )
+		package parameters here can be passed as QtIfwPackage, or the name of such as a raw string ...> isComponentInstalled( package )
     ifComponentInstalled( package, isNegated=False,
                           isAutoQuote=True, isMultiLine=False )